 In order to promote a healthy, safe, and enjoyable evening for all students, the following procedures will be in place for all dances.
 All parents and students must sign this agreement.
 It must be filled out completely PRIOR to purchasing a dance ticket.
-Any incomplete forms or forms suspected of being forged will not be accepted.
 Barberton High School encourages families to discuss these rules together with their student and to copy this document for future reference.